enigma-io/boundless/packages/boundless-dialog/README.md

   -       | -
   `object` | `{}`

-- __`onClose`__ ・ a custom event handler that is called to indicate that the dialog should be unrendered by its parent; the event occurs if one or more of the "closeOn" props (`closeOnEscKey`, `closeOnOutsideClick`, etc.) are passed as `true` and the dismissal criteria are satisfied
+- __`onClose`__ &middot; a custom event handler that is called to indicate that the dialog should be unrendered by its parent; the event occurs if one or more of the "closeOn" props (`closeOnEscKey`, `closeOnOutsideClick`, etc.) are passed as `true` and the dismissal criteria are satisfied

   Expects | Default Value
   -       | -